Skip to main content

 • The function can use assertions or return values for display.

-• The function is run when you click the Test code button in the UI.
+• The function runs when you click the Test code button in the UI.

 Supported parameter types